cloudfoundry/cli/README.md

 Cloud Foundry CLI [![Build Status](https://travis-ci.org/cloudfoundry/cli.png?branch=master)](https://travis-ci.org/cloudfoundry/cli)
 =================

-This is the official command line client for Cloud Foundry.
+This is the official command line client for Cloud Foundry. [cf v6.0.0](https://github.com/cloudfoundry/cli/releases/tag/v6.0.0) is the current supported release.
-You can follow our development progress on [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/892938).

 Downloading Edge
 ================
-The latest binary builds and installers are published to Amazon S3 buckets.
+Edge binaries are published to our Amazon S3 bucket with each new commit.
+These binaries are not intended for wider use, but for developers to test new features and fixes as they are completed.

 Binaries:
 - http://go-cli.s3.amazonaws.com/cf-darwin-amd64.tgz